rajanpbg/Reinforce_projects/03_multi_agent/README.md

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

+### Solved the Environment
+The task is episodic, and in order to solve the environment,  your agent must get an average score of +0.5 over 100 consecutive episodes.
+Please see the jif files which shows how the model is running after training

+![image2]
 ### Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: